-1. The first is that of the theme of the technique, the idea behind it.
-Why it would function in combat.
-The theory behind its working components.
+1. The first is the theme of the technique, the idea behind it and why it would function in combat.

 2. The second is the actual physical application of the weapons employed to hit target areas.

-3. The third is the actual principles pertaining to each move contained within the techniques.
+3. The third is the principles to each move contained within the technique.

 Remember techniques are a case study of motion, they are set scenarios for a martial art practitioner to develop key principles of motion.
 Techniques allow the development of speed, timing, correct breathing, as well as other areas of the art such as the application of checks and specialized weapons to targets.
 Techniques are no more than basics that are arranged into choreographed fight routines.
 The benefit of which allows the martial artist to improve their fighting ability and skill level.

 What would you do if confronted by street violence?

 The study of martial arts training is nothing new, regardless of the martial art you study, the principles of motion remain the same, you simply cannot change the laws of physics.
 Depending on the system you practice, or who the instructor is, they may teach a slightly different way to execute a technique or to do the same thing, but, so long as it contains power generating principles that use logic and common sense, then you are being taught Kenpo.

 You cannot change the basic principles of motion that are universally applied regardless of the system being studied or who is teaching it.
 Making sure you rotate your hips to generate power, whilst keeping your guard up, is a BASIC FUNDAMENTAL that can be applied to all systems.
 A punch in Kenpo if delivered correctly, will generate as much damage to an opponent as a punch thrown by a Thai Boxer or an M.M.A fighter.
 Basic principles of motion remain the same for all forms of combat, they do however need to be applied consistently to ensure the effectiveness of your blocks and strikes when fighting.